Ashley Jensen: Career

 In January 2009, Jensen starred in No Holds Bard, a BBC Scotland one-off special comedy shown on Burns Night as part of a line-up of special programming to mark the 250th birthday of Robert Burns.
 She is the narrator of Channel 4's Embarrassing Illnesses and Embarrassing Bodies.
 She also narrated an advertising campaign for Bank of Scotland and Persil detergent adverts for both television and radio.
 From September 2009 to May 2010, she appeared in the sitcom Accidentally on Purpose as Olivia.
 Jensen starred in the 2009 BBC comedy Nativity! as Jennifer Lore, a Hollywood producer's secretary and the love interest of Paul Maddens, played by Martin Freeman.

 On 21 December 2010, she starred in the one-off/pilot BBC comedy drama Accidental Farmer, playing a London executive who buys a derelict farm with her philandering boyfriend's credit card.
 In 2011, she voiced Nanette the frog in the animated production Gnomeo & Juliet.
 She starred in the ITV drama The Reckoning in April of that year.
-In October 2012, she appeared as a guest on the BBC cookery programme Saturday Kitchen.

-In 2014, she played the eponymous lead character in the television film adaptation of the M. C. Beaton novel Agatha Raisin and the Quiche of Death for Sky1.
+In 2014, she played the lead character in the television film adaptation of the M. C. Beaton novel Agatha Raisin and the Quiche of Death for Sky1.
 She also starred in the eight-part series that first aired on Sky1 on 7 June 2016.

 From 2015 to 2019, Jensen acted in Catastrophe, a comedy series for Channel 4, and with Susan Calman in Calman's BBC Radio 4 comedy series Sisters.

 In 2017, she starred in a six-part TV series for BBC TV, Love, Lies & Records, depicting the gritty life and entwined storylines working in Leeds Registry Office.
 In March 2019, Jensen reunited with Gervais in the Netflix black comedy series After Life, a role she continued for all three series.
 In April 2019 she played Debbie Dorell in the second series of BBC TV drama Trust Me.
 When an injured soldier discovers patients in his hospital ward dying, he attempts to investigate the suspicious deaths.
 Also in 2019, she played the voice of Jacqueline in Lady and the Tramp.